 Breast cancer is the most common cancer in Georgia women, and the second leading cause of cancer death among Georgia women.
-Based on data from the Georgia Comprehensive Cancer Registry, every year over 5,200 new cases of breast cancer will be diagnosed, and over 1,100 Georgia women will die from this disease.
+Based on data from the Georgia Comprehensive Cancer Registry, about 5,600 new cases of breast cancer will be diagnosed in 2005, and 1,180 Georgia women will die from this disease.